aldettinger/camel-quarkus-workshop/README.md

 ```

 Please pay attention at the Camel init/start time and also the Quarkus start time.
-Now you may think that the long native compilation may be worth the challenge in some situation where quick container starting is required.
+Now you may think that the long native compilation may be worth the challenge in some situation where a quick JVM start is required.

-Now let's  check that our Camel Quarkus route in native mode behaves the same way as in DEV and JVM mode.
+Next, let's  check that our Camel Quarkus route in native mode behaves the same way as in DEV and JVM mode.
 In the *USER terminal*, use you favorite HTTP client, for instance:

 ```